OriolGilabertLopez/Tutorials/SQL Server/Find largest tables.md

-# Fins Largest tables in a SQLS DB
+# Find Largest tables in a SQLS DB

 To find the LARGEST TABLES we will use the following objects: